kostiakoval/WatchKit-Apps/README.md

 iPhone and WatchKit apps with shared CoreData database.
 Projects show how to setup core Data using Sure framework and share code and database between ios and watchKit apps.

+**Know Issues:**
+`- Could not build Objective-C module ... `
+Select the framework target that couldn't be build and build it.
+The project dependencies are not build in correct order :(

 # Ideas!